Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP11_Final_Project.md

 Figure: AUC of DeepBind model vs MEME baseline model on prediction transcription factor binding sites from 506 CHIP seq experiments.
 Top: median AUC grouped by transcription factor.
 Bottom: median AUC grouped by cell line.
 The average AUC of DeepBind outperforms MEME.

-### Cell Cycle Phase Prediction using CNN on Images of Jurkat Cells
+### Cell Cycle Phase Prediction using Convolutional Neural Network on Images of Jurkat Cells

 https://www.nature.com/articles/s41467-017-00623-3

-Convolutional neural networks, a type of deep learning model that excels in image analysis, can be used for both prediction and clustering tasks.
+Convolutional neural networks(CNN), a type of deep learning model that excels in image analysis, can be used for both prediction and clustering tasks.
 In this study, a convolutional neural network was used to predict the cell cycle phase of jurkat cell images.
 After training the model on 33,000 images, predictions were made on 3000 images.
 An accuracy of 98% was achieved, a 6% improvement over traditional machine learning techniques.
 [5]

 <p align="center"><img src="10.png" height="200"></p>